-- 1. Violation of Board policy, Board administrative regulation, Title IX of the U.S. Code, as well as any other applicable state or federal laws and regulations may lead to revocation of a booster club's or parent organization's function in district activities. - 2.
-Should any issues of compliance regarding this or other district policy or administrative regulation emerge between a booster club or parent organization and the district, the Superintendent shall resolve the situation. - 3.
-The Board retains final responsibility and authority for the management and operations of school-sponsored activities and curriculum.
+- 1. No booster club or parent organization shall engage in any activity outside established Board policies and administrative regulations. - 2.
+Violation of Board policy, Board administrative regulation, Title IX of the U.S. Code, as well as any other applicable state or federal laws and regulations may lead to revocation of a booster club's or parent organization's function in district activities. - 3.
+Should any issues of compliance regarding this or other district policy or administrative regulation emerge between a booster club or parent organization and the district, the Superintendent shall resolve the situation.